Franciskadtt/voyager/TESTING.md

     1. Issues with semicolons that were missing.
 * **Fix**
     1. Add semicolons in the correct places.
+3. Maps script file:
+* **Result**
+    1. Warning: Do not use 'new' for side effects.
+* **Fix**
+    1. As I got this line of code from [Google](https://developers.google.com/maps/documentation/javascript/marker-clustering), I did not remove the word "new".

 - Final version: no errors for https://franciskadtt.github.io/voyager/) if add /*jshint esversion: 6 */ at top of code so that JSHint does not raise unnecessary warnings for ECMAScript 6 features.

 ### [W3C CSS validation](https://jigsaw.w3.org/css-validator/)